NJ Department of Environmental Protection

 New Jersey's Dam Safety program is administered by

-Dam Safety Section, under the rules and regulations
+Division of Dam Safety, under the rules and regulations

 promulgated in May 1985 known as the Dam Safety Standards.

 under State jurisdiction are artificial barriers,

 together with appurtenant works that raise the waters

 of a stream more than five feet above the usual